Nigerian forces raid Islamist base in Kano, 1 killed

 "The main suspect has been killed," he added, referring to the suspected mastermind of an attack on a university in Kano on Sunday, when gunmen sprayed bullets in a lecture theatre being used for Christian worship.

-That attack and another one on Sunday against a church in northeast Maiduguri, Boko Haram's spiritual headquarters, killed a total of 19 people.
+That attack and another one on Sunday against a church in northeast Maiduguri, Boko Haram's spiritual headquarters, killed 19 people between them.
 ID:nL5E8FU2LH]

 Nigerian forces took journalists to the scene of the battle, a hot, dusty slum at the edge of a rusting industrial estate.
 They brought out three women and two children they said had been rescued from the house, which was partly demolished by fighting.